wpsharks/comet-cache-kb/questions/2015/49-why-doesnt-comet-cache-move-cssjs-into-the-footer.md

 Comet Cache does not move CSS/JS scripts to the footer because there's too much risk of corrupting a site that is using a plugin/theme where the plugin/theme developer expected certain scripts to be in the header (the top of the page).

-Page speed testing services like Google PageSpeed and GTMetrix consider it a performance improvement to have JS/CSS scripts loaded in the footer of the page because it allows a web page to start loading _before_ the JS/CSS resources have been loaded.
-This increases the speed at which a page will _appear_ as loaded to a visitor ever-so-slightly.
+Page speed testing services like Google PageSpeed and GTMetrix consider it a performance improvement to have JS/CSS scripts loaded in the footer (at the end of the page) because it allows a web page to start loading _before_ the JS/CSS resources have been loaded.
+This increases the speed, every-so-slightly, at which a page will appear in the browser as it is loaded.

-However, those speed testing services are not specific for WordPress sites--they are simply providing general advice applicable to websites in general.
-WordPress sites are very dynamic, combining a WordPress theme with many WordPress plugins, each one created by a different developer.
+However, an important point to keep in mind is that speed testing services are often not specifically geared towards WordPress sites--they are simply providing advice applicable to websites in general.
+WordPress sites are often very dynamic, combining a WordPress theme with many WordPress plugins, each one created by a different developer.

-If scripts should be in footer, they need to be placed in the footer by a site/theme designer, something that WordPress makes possible with the [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) function.
-Comet Cache can come back in later and compress and combine the CSS/JS files, but moving them around is another matter entirely.
+If scripts should (or can) be in footer, they need to be placed in the footer by a site/theme designer or the theme/plugin developer needs to indicate to WordPress that the script they are loading can be loaded in the footer (this is something that WordPress makes possible with the [`wp_enqueue_script`](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) function).
+Comet Cache can come back in later and compress and combine the CSS/JS files and it will obey any load-in-footer settings defined by other plugin/theme developers, but moving them around itself is another matter entirely.

 ### What would happen if Comet Cache moved all CSS/JS files to the footer?